MarianoDesivo/PyYoutube2JD/README.md

 # PyYoutube2JD
 Python program that gets all the links in a youtube channel, and downloads them as audio

-Currently you have to download the .py file and edit some variables with your data (myjd user, password, downloads directory,etc)
+Currently you have to download the .py file and edit some variables with your data (myjd user, password, downloads directory,etc), see code comments for more details.

-It will download all of the videos (you don't already have in the Downloads tab) in audio format
+It will download all of the videos (you don't already have in the Downloads tab) in audio format.
 You can convert them to mp3 (or other formats) with JD build-in scripts (see link: https://board.jdownloader.org/showthread.php?t=70525)